gruns/furl/API.md

 ### Inline manipulation

-For quick, single-line URL manipulation, the __add()__, __set()__, and __remove()__ methods of furl objects manipulate various components of the URL and return the furl object for method chaining.
+For quick, single-line URL manipulation, the __add()__, __set()__, and __remove()__ methods of furl objects manipulate various URL components and return the furl object for method chaining.

 ```python
 >>> url = 'http://www.google.com/#fragment'